andrewt81/ha-heatmiser-time-sync/README.md

 ## Why this tool exists

+These thermostats are old but works still very well, i cannot justify an additional expense for a newer device with the exact same features.
+Only drawback is Wifi speed limited to 802.11b and requires a separate wifi ssid/ap to not  bottleneck modern devices with latency.
+In my home they stay fine in an isolated VLAN/Dedicated Wifi AP together with Tuya crap

 This tool was intentionally developed only for clock synchronisation.
 Home Assistant already provides all the statistics, history, and data visualisation needed for day-to-day monitoring, so duplicating the original project's